geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 You can add additional providers to the list (e.g., `openid`), and they will be included as options in the login window.
 If you want to remove the login form and only use the added providers, you can remove the `geostore` entry from the `authenticationProviders` list.

 !!! info
     If only one OpenID entry is present in `authenticationProviders` (and no `geostore` entry available), clicking on the login entry in the login menu will redirect directly to the OpenID provider login page configured, without showing the login window.
-If more than one entry is present in `authenticationProviders` list, the user will see the login window before to choose one of the services configured to be authenticated.
+If more than one entry is present in the `authenticationProviders` list, the the login window will be provided in the MapStore UI to be able choose the desired one for the authentication.

 ## Supported OpenID services

-MapStore provides a generic OpenID connect provider (`oidc`) that can be used to configure any OpenID Connect service (Google, Microsoft, Keycloak, Facebook, Github ...).
+MapStore provides a generic OpenID connect provider (`oidc`) that can be used to configure any OpenID Connect service (Google, Microsoft, Keycloak, Facebook, Github, etc.).
 In addition, MapStore provides specific configurations for some services.
 This means that you can configure MapStore to use the following services out of the box:

 - OpenID connect
 - Google (specific)
 - Keycloak (specific)

-For each service you want to add you have to:
+For each service you want to include, you have to:

 - configure the service (e.g., create a new application on Google Console, create a new client on Keycloak, etc.)
 - properly configure the backend (in `mapstore-ovr.properties`)
-- modify `localConfig.json` adding a proper entry to the `authenticationProviders`.
+- modify the `localConfig.json` file by adding a proper entry to the `authenticationProviders`

-Morover the keycloak provider allows to configure advanced features like Single Sign On (SSO) with other applications and direct user database integration as well as for ldap.
+Moreover the keycloak provider allows to configure advanced features like the **Single Sign On (SSO)** with other applications and **direct user database integration** as for [LDAP](ldap.md#ldap-integration-with-mapstore).

 !!! note
     For the moment the generic `oidc` provider does not support multiple instances.
 This means that you can configure only **one** generic `oidc` provider.
 You can configure the specific providers (e.g., `google`, `keycloak`) in addition to the generic `oidc` provider, but not multiple instances of the generic `oidc` provider.
 So for instance you can configure a generic `oidc` provider (e.g. connected to Github) plus a `google` and a `keycloak` provider, but not two generic `oidc` providers.